iCliniq Logo

 Patient's Query

-Thank you doctor,
+Thank you for the reply.

 I will have the tests done and will upload the reports.

-No history of oral ulcers or hair fall.
+No history of oral ulcers or hair loss.
 She has thyroid problems on the higher side.
 No fever and no swelling in joints or deformity.
 No history of dry eyes or dry mouth, and no muscle weakness.

 Welcome back to icliniq.com.

 I suggest we get these tests done and sort out which type of arthritis she has.
-Meanwhile, you can start her on tablet Nifedipine 10 mg twice daily for the Raynauds as it will help the healing of the tissue as well.
+Meanwhile, you can start her on tablet Nifedipine 10 mg twice daily for the Raynauds, as it will help the healing of the tissue as well.

 Patient's Query

-Thank you doctor,
+Thank you for the reply.

 I have attached the file.